crazyscot/tangent-lightroom/README.md

 **Caution:** Windows is not my primary development platform.
 These instructions were written on Windows 10.
 Please let me know how you go!

 1. Install Python 3.7 from the Microsoft store
-1. XXX does it autolaunch?
 1. Follow the OSX instructions below.

 ### OSX

-1. Ensure you have installed the Tangent support software.
+1. Ensure you have installed the Tangent support software (_Tangent Hub_, etc.).
 This should be supplied with your panel, or you can download it from [Tangent Support](https://www.tangentwave.co.uk/tangent-support/).
 1. Ensure your panel is connected.